fbpx

 All of these lenses are single-use daily disposable lenses and have been approved in Canada for on-label use for myopia control.
 Similar to ortho-K, these lenses are well tolerated with minimal adverse effects; these lenses must be worn daily to maintain the benefits.
 Fortunately, reported compliance in children has been excellent with these lenses.

-Contact Lenses Combined with a Pharmacological Approach
+How do Contact Lenses Combined with a Pharmacological Approach work for Myopia Control?

 Another approach for myopia control is the use of daily administration of low-dose atropine.
 While the underlying mechanism as to how atropine reduces eye growth is still being investigated, current clinical findings show that 0.05% atropine is effective in slowing down myopia by reducing refractive error changes and axial elongation by 66% and 51%, respectively.